AnyChart/docs.anychart.com/Stock_Charts/Event_Markers/Basics.md

 * `series-positive`
 * `series-zero`

+When you choose `series-negative`, `series-positive`, or `series-zero`, a marker is displayed on the series only if the value corresponding to its date is negative / positive / zero.
+Otherwise, the marker is shown on the X-axis.

+Some series types (for example, OHLC) suggest that each data point has more than one value.
+In this case, all positions except `axis` require specifying the value (data field) you want markers to be bound to.
+Use the {api:anychart.core.stock.eventMarkers.Controller#fieldName}fieldName(){api} method:

 ```
+// create an ohlc series
+plot.ohlc(mapping);

 // set the position of event markers
 plot.eventMarkers().position("series");
 plot.eventMarkers().fieldName("high");
 ```

+In this sample, you can bind event markers either to the X-axis or to one of the four values of the OHLC series:

 {sample}STOCK\_Event\_Markers\_Basic\_07{sample}

+If there are two or more series on the plot, for all position except `axis` you need to specify the id of the series – use {api:anychart.core.stock.eventMarkers.Controller#seriesId}seriesId(){api}:

 ```
 // bind event markers to the first series